Trish Higgins has over 30 years experience as a labor and employment law litigator, investigator, advisor, and trainer.

 Trish also counsels employers on all aspects of the employment relationship, including hiring, wage-and-hour issues, reasonable accommodations and leaves of absence, performance management, terminations, and responding to employee complaints.
 Clients ranging from Fortune 100 companies to small start-ups rely on Trish to provide practical advice based on each client’s particular business needs and objectives.
 Trish is also an engaging facilitator who has trained hundreds of managers, employees, and elected officials on how to maintain a respectful workplace that is free of harassment, discrimination, and retaliation.

-On a pro bono basis, Trish represents survivors of human trafficking through her affiliation with the Human Trafficking Pro Bono Center.
-She obtained a jury verdict on behalf of a human trafficking survivor in 2017, and in 2013 she was awarded the Community Award by Santa Clara University for her representation of human trafficking survivors.
-She is a past President of WEAVE, Inc., which provides services to survivors of domestic violence and sexual assault.
+On a pro bono basis, Trish represents survivors of human trafficking.
+She obtained a jury verdict on behalf of a human trafficking survivor, and she was awarded the Community Award by Santa Clara University for her representation of human trafficking survivors.

 J.D., University of California, Berkeley